Investing 101

 What is index investing?

 When you save for retirement, you also have to decide how to invest your savings.
-One option for long-term investing is index investing, which involves investing in the assets associated with an index in order to mirror its performance.
+One option for long-term investing is index investing, which involves investing in the assets associated with an index seeking to mirror its performance.
 These indexes are typically groups of stocks or bonds, with some of the more familiar ones being the S&P 500 and the Dow Jones Industrial Average.

 The goal of the strategy is to replicate a market and capture the returns of an index as closely as possible.
 It is also a way to invest with relatively low fees so that more of the returns are yours to keep.
 A different approach is taken with active investing where managers seek to earn higher returns compared to the index.